 Most plants’ leaves turn yellow when they are overwatered.
-However, the Dracaena Marginata plant’s case is the complete opposite.
+However, the Dracaena marginata plant’s case is the complete opposite.
 The plant’s leaves turn yellow when it is underwatered.

 Please water your Marginata plant when its leaves begin to turn yellow.

-If your Dracaena Marginata plant has brown leaf-tips, please refrain from watering it till its soil’s top 1 to 2 inches dry out.
+If your Dracaena marginata plant has brown leaf tips, please refrain from watering it till its soil’s top 1 to 2 inches dry out.
 Furthermore, please use fluoride-free room-temperature water.

 One can identify a Mealybugs infection easily as they often leave sticky, cotton deposits on plants.
-Similarly, when the temperature rises, spider mites may attack the Dracaena Marginata plant.
-Unfortunately, unlike mealybugs, spider mites are noticed when they have already caused massive damage.
+Similarly, spider mites may attack the Dracaena marginata plant when the temperature rises.

-Tips for Growing Dracaena Marginata
+Tips for Growing Dracaena marginata